Refining Through Relationships

 Without question, God can use marriage as a refining process in a person’s life, but it’s also important to remember this is not His only tool.
-God refines us through many types of relationships – through exhibiting patience with a difficult coworker, through selflessly caring for aging parents, through setting aside today’s plans to help a friend in need – there are many opportunities for refining if we are open to them.
+God refines us through many types of relationships: exhibiting patience with a difficult coworker; selflessly caring for aging parents; setting aside today’s plans to help a friend in need; Many opportunities for refinement can occur if we are open to them.

 While God will allow relationships in our life that will challenge us, we should also be intentional about allowing people in who will speak truth.
 We see this example set before us in 2 Samuel 12, when Nathan confronted David’s sin.
 In our life, we should be intentional about having “Nathans” who we are open with and who see our daily lives.
 They are individuals who are willing to call out our behavior for our good.

-- Do the people in your life speak truth to you, calling out sinful or fruitless behavior in your life?
+- Who are people in your life that speak truth to you, calling out sinful or fruitless behavior in your life?
 Do you listen?

 Refining through Christ

 In each of the disciples’ lives, God used Jesus to sharpen and strengthen them for the time that was to come.
 Just as Christ ministered to the disciples here on earth, so do relationships with other believers minister to us today.
-However, in the end, our most refining relationship should be our relationship with Jesus Christ, taking our cares and concerns to Him and pursuing a deepening relationship with Him that will last.
-He is the only one who will ever truly see all of our needs and be the all-sufficient remedy we crave.
-His love is deeper than any earthly relationship and His truth greater than any refining circumstance.
-Continue to grow in your relationship with Him today.
+However, in the end, our most refining relationship should be our relationship with Jesus Christ, taking our cares and concerns to him and pursuing a deepening relationship with him that will last.
+He is the only one who will ever truly see all our needs and be the all-sufficient remedy we crave.
+His love is deeper than any earthly relationship and his truth greater than any refining circumstance.
+Continue to grow in your relationship with him today.